Riiid-Team/AI-Learning/README.md

 ### Conclusions
 #### What was the best model?
-- Random Forest: AUC score of .744
+- LightGBM: AUC score of .744

 ### Future Investigations
 #### What are your next steps?